Nuno-Jesus/Make-A-Make/README.md

 ## <a name="functions">A4 - Functions</a>

 This starts to look a lot like C right?
 Now we have functions and they are very similar!
-Functions take arguments that are processed in the function to finally return a value that is later replaced at the point of the function call.
+Functions take parameters that are processed depending on the behaviour of the function.
+The result of that function is later returned and replaced wherever the function call happened.

 ### <a name="functions-1">A4.1 - Functions Call Syntax</a>

 Function calls can appear anywhere a variable can.
-Calling a function resembles a variable reference:
+Function calls resemble a variable reference:

 ```Makefile
 $(function arguments)